digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 Terraform really shines here.
 It handles the logic to change the number of Droplets based on this variable, so it automatically creates or destroys Droplets as the `node_count` variable increases or decreases.

 In the terminal running `curl` to your Load Balancer, take a look at the output.
-Once the new Dropltes are provisioned, you'll see them automatically start responding.
+Once the new Droplets are provisioned, you'll see them automatically start responding.

 ```
 Welcome to DOLB-backend-02!